-Traditional plum cakes are made with addition of spices and rum too (I’ll be baking that later in the day).
-However, to make this recipe suiting Pari’s liking, I avoid spices and add cocoa powder for the rich chocolate taste and color.
+Traditional plum cakes are made with the addition of spices and rum too (I’ll be baking that later in the day).
+However, to make this recipe suiting Pari’s liking, I avoid spices and add cocoa powder for the rich chocolate taste and colour.
 I baked this one early morning.

 Difficulty Level: Easy

 - All Purpose Flour ( Maida) – 1 cup

 - Walnuts (Chopped) – 2 tbsp

 - Dried Plums – 2 tbsp ( use raisins if not available)